-To keep user’s data safe and avoid malware infections, Windows 10 Anniversary Update introduced Block at First Sight protection in Windows Defender.
-So, if you have deployed Windows 10 Anniversary Update 1607 or above and are using Windows Defender, be sure to check out Block at First Sight protection feature in Windows 10’s Windows Defender.
+To keep users’ data safe and avoid malware infections, Windows introduced Block at First Sight protection in Windows Defender.
+So, if you have deployed Windows 11/10 and are using Windows Defender, be sure to check out Block at First Sight protection feature in Windows Defender.

 Block at First Sight feature in Windows Defender